National Award for Smart Growth Achievement

 An energy-efficient, mixed-income, mixed-use apartment building on a former brownfield site next to a light-rail station is transforming an industrial neighborhood and giving residents transportation options.

-Built Projects (Honorable Mention): Via Verde – The Bronx, New York
+Via Verde (Honorable Mention) – The Bronx, New York

 This affordable, transit-oriented, highly energy-efficient building features design that emphasizes health and wellness for residents.